Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Short forms of adjectives:

-.Be always kind to us
+.May you always be kind to us,

-We will live
+We will begin to live

 G. R. Derzhavin.
 Mug.
 1777